devyn-miller/CNN-template/README.md

 ## Code Repository
 - **GitHub Repository:** [CPSC542-cifar-Assignment1](https://github.com/devyn-miller/assignment-1-cpsc-542.git)

-## Explanation for EDA Separation in main.ipynb
+# Additional notes below — please read.

+1. All of the plots and figures for this project can be found in the Jupyter notebook entitled `main.ipynb`.
+The report only contains the graphs for the loss function and accuracy.

-When reviewing the `main.ipynb` file, please note that the exploratory data analysis (EDA) is separated from the `main()` function for the reasons mentioned above.
+2. When reviewing the `main.ipynb` file, please note that the exploratory data analysis (EDA) is separated from the `main()` function for the reasons mentioned above.
 The EDA function is provided as a standalone section within the notebook and can be executed independently to gain insights into the dataset.

-## Supplementary Notebooks (Not for Submission)

-This folder contains supplementary Jupyter notebooks that were created during the development and experimentation process for the CPSC542 assignment on CIFAR data.
+3. I have included a folder called `not-for-submission` which contains supplementary Jupyter notebooks that were created during the development and experimentation process for the assignment.
 These notebooks are not part of the main submission but provide insights into the iterative development and exploration of different approaches.

-### Purpose
-The purpose of these notebooks is to document various iterations and experiments conducted while working on the assignment.
 Each notebook represents a different version or variation of the main assignment, exploring different techniques, parameters, or design choices.

-### Contents
+Contents:

 - `CPSC542_cifar_Assignment1SeparableConv2D.ipynb`: Notebook exploring the use of separable convolutional layers.
 - `CPSC542_cifar_Assignment1_grayscale.ipynb`: Notebook experimenting with grayscale conversion of images.
 - `CPSC542_cifar_Assignment1batch_128.ipynb`: Notebook investigating batch size effects with a batch size of 128.